 Taking out a large amount of money (a lump sum) from your Retirement Income account won’t incur any fees.
 However, you do need to think about the longer-term costs of withdrawing extra money from your account.

-Our Member Services Team really enjoy talking with members about super and retirement.
+Our Member Services Team enjoy talking with members about super and retirement.
 So, if you have any questions about retirement and lump sum withdrawals, we’re ready to help.
 Call 1300 360 988 or send us an email.

 "*" indicates required fields